1977 Old Dominion 500

 The 1977 Old Dominion 500 was a NASCAR Winston Cup Series racing event that took place on September 25, 1977, at the historic Martinsville Speedway; a race track that has enjoyed the presence of NASCAR since its first sanctioned race on July 4, 1948.

-Cup Series races are still held on the track today in addition to the Xfinity Series (started in 1982) and Camping World Truck Series (started in 1995).
+Cup Series races are still held on the track today in addition to the O'Reilly Auto Parts Series (started in 1982) and Craftsman Truck Series (started in 1995).
 Since the track was repaved back in 1976, the one-year-old concrete surface allowed cars to travel at relatively fast speeds for a short track during the 1970s.

 Background

 Martinsville Speedway is one of five short tracks to hold NASCAR races.
 The standard track at Martinsville Speedway is a four-turn short track oval that is 0.526 mi long.
 The track's turns are banked at eleven degrees, while the front stretch, the location of the finish line, is banked at zero degrees.
 The back stretch also has a zero degree banking.